wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/2-add-data-source.md

 1. Select **Connect**.

-You have connected to your SharePoint list, and you can display the data in the gallery control.
+You’ve connected to your SharePoint list, and you can display the data in the gallery control.

 ## Add an action data source such as Office 365 Outlook

 You can use this method to add any data source.
-After it is added, it will be available throughout your app.
+After it’s added, it will be available throughout your app.

 1. In Power Apps Studio, select the **View** tab.